johnlewissims/ChatGPTranslate/src/README.md

 ### Step 4: Load the Extension in Chrome
 - Open Chrome and go to chrome://extensions/
 - Enable "Developer mode" by toggling the switch in the top right corner
-- Click the "Load unpacked" button and select the directory where you cloned the repository
+- Click the "Load unpacked" button and select the "dist" folder in the directory where you cloned and built the repository

 ### Step 5: Configure Your Settings
 - Click on the extension icon in the Chrome toolbar